-On the subject of volunteers, and as always, we are extremely grateful to our superb PTA, whose tireless efforts have once again enhanced the experiences of our pupils.
-Amongst other things, their fundraising supported the creation of a new log trail on the school field and a refresh of the upper school playground.
+On the subject of volunteers, and as always, we are extremely grateful to our superb PTA, whose tireless efforts this year have once again enhanced the experiences of our pupils.
+Amongst many other activities, their fundraising supported the creation of a new log trail on the school field and a refresh of the upper school playground.

 Finally, thank you once again to all our parents and carers for your continued support and involvement.
-It is through the collective effort of pupils, staff, parents and governors that we continue to thrive as a school community.
+It is through the collective effort of pupils, staff, parents, governors and more that we continue to thrive as a school community.
 Here's to a successful 2025/26!